 Because they can cost you a fortune if the original contract was not properly negotiated.

-In the retail trade where there is very few sophisticated contract management solutions deployed, the cost to the industry annually runs in the billions of dollars.
+In large parts of the retail trade, there are very few sophisticated contract management solutions deployed, the cost to the industry annually runs in the billions of dollars.
 This is because the original contract normally has language that includes price increases above the current contract when it auto renews and the auto renewal is normally for a year if the supplier is not notified in writing prior to the anniversary date.
 Once renewed you are stuck.
 This happens because most buyers or executives think they will remember in time to notify your supplier when in fact this almost never is the case.
 As most retail companies have thousands of contracts in the place the amount of data requiring review is unmanageable.